 Panamanian beef stew, made with natural ingredients, is simply delicious.
 Panamanian food is your tried and true comfort food beef stew with a Latin American twist!
-Learn how to make this stew with homemade sofrito and recaito for and spicy authentic flavor.
+Learn how to make this stew with homemade sofrito and recaito for a spicy authentic flavor.
 The dish also reheats well for a quick meal.

 This Latin American recipe is a staple in most homes.
 The flavors explode in your mouth.
 The simple ingredients work together as in a symphony to produce a fabulous concert of aromas and flavors that will have your mouth watering all the while the stew is cooking.
 This was one of my favorite things to eat as a child, and every time I cook it for my family a flood of memories come back.
 Make it, eat it, and let me know how you like it.
 And if you can, use the homemade sofrito and recaito.

 Here are some key tips on making a great Panamanian beef stew.
 You don't need and expensive cut of beef.
 In the recipe I mention sirloin but any inexpensive cut will work.
 My local store carries packs of stew beef and those work wonderful.
 Getting the onions into the pot and soften them with a little heat comes first.
 Then you want to add the beef and get a nice brown caramelization on it for more flavor.
 Think "stir fry" beef after the onions are soft and you get those nice brown bits of flavor into the dish.